Setting the scene with your superyacht dining table

 Again, when choosing candles and soft lighting, pick either very low tea lights or very tall candlesticks, so that diners can see each other across the table.

-When dining on the deck or outside, rather than using traditional, unprotected candlesticks, Harlequin advised the use of hurricane shades.
-Sophie shared, “The scale and colours of the En Cage from Saint Louis look great and add that visual impact.
+When dining on the deck or outside, rather than using traditional, unprotected candlesticks, Sophie advised the use of hurricane shades.
+She shared, “The scale and colours of the En Cage from Saint-Louis look great and add that visual impact.
 Alternatively, you could consider using the hurricanes to protect floral displays from the breeze.”

 Fool-proof tips for laying the table on board a superyacht